-Among the key credit strengths supporting Iceland's Baa2 credit rating are its high levels of wealth and strengthening economic dynamism thanks to favorable demographics and improving household, corporate and government balance sheets.
-Accumulated wealth provided an important buffer during the severe economic adjustment of the past several years.
-The recent economic recovery is on a more sustainable footing than was growth in the pre-crisis era given the rebalancing of the economy and large external surpluses, which are bringing down the country's once-sizeable external debt.
+Among the key credit strengths supporting Iceland's A3 credit rating are its high levels of wealth and strengthening economic dynamism thanks to favorable demographics and improving household, corporate and government balance sheets.
+Accumulated wealth provided an important buffer during the severe economic adjustment after the banking crisis.
+The economic recovery is on a more sustainable footing than was growth in the pre-crisis era given the rebalancing of the economy and large external surpluses, which are bringing down the country's once-sizeable public and external debt.

 The country's public finances have improved significantly, and the government's gross debt burden - while still high - has declined rapidly from 2012 onwards.
 If the government's large cash buffers are taken into account, the public debt is at a moderate level in the European context.
-In addition and in contrast to many other highly-indebted European countries, Iceland has a nearly fully funded private pension system, which together with favorable demographics bodes well for long-term fiscal sustainability.
+In addition and in contrast to many other highly-indebted European countries, Iceland has a nearly fully funded private pension system, which bodes well for long-term fiscal sustainability.

-According to our sovereign bond methodology, Iceland exhibits 'moderate' Economic Strength.
-Iceland's GDP per-capita is among the highest in the universe of Moody's-rated sovereigns, despite the significant loss in wealth due to the banking and currency crisis of 2008, with the five-year average at \$41,322 on a PPP basis as of 2014.
-This positions Iceland in the same territory as Aa-rated sovereigns (median per-capita PPP GDP of \$49,173) and as an outlier in the Baa rating range (under \$20,000).
+According to our sovereign bond methodology, Iceland exhibits 'moderate (+)' Economic Strength.
+Iceland's GDP-per-capita is among the highest in the universe of Moody's-rated sovereigns, despite the significant loss in wealth owing to the banking and currency crisis of 2008, at \$46,097 on a PPP basis as of 2015.
+This positions Iceland in the same territory as Aa-rated sovereigns (median per-capita GDP in 2015 of \$46,783) and as a clear outlier in the A-rating range (\$29,156).

-In addition to high income levels, Icelandic households possess substantial pension assets amounting to more than 100% of GDP.
-This is not only positive for the long-term underlying fiscal position of the country, but has also allowed a relatively smooth adjustment process following the banking system's collapse as households could temporarily withdraw money from their pension savings for debt repayment and consumption purposes.
-Offsetting the high level of wealth is the small size and limited diversification of the economy, which increase its vulnerability to shocks.
+In addition to high income levels, Icelandic households possess substantial pension assets amounting to more than 150% of GDP.
+This is not only positive for the long-term underlying fiscal position of the country, but also allowed a relatively smooth adjustment process following the banking system's collapse as households could temporarily withdraw money from their pension savings for